HearthSim/kettle-design/rfc/kettle-001.md

 	]
 }

-// Stream game updates, Flags: response+valid+complete, size: 80 bytes
+// Stream game updates, Flags: response+(valid)+complete, size: 80 bytes
 E2-28-00-50
 {
 	// The timing of this update is positioned at turn 5.